Music cipher: Music ciphers with keys

 The more recent Solfa Cipher combines some of the above cryptovariable techniques.
 As the name suggests, Solfa Cipher uses relative solfege degrees (like Öttingen-Wallerstein) rather than fixed pitches, which allows the same encrypted message to be transposable to different musical keys.
 Since there are only seven scale degrees, these are combined with a rhythmic component to create enough unique cipher symbols.
 However, instead of absolute note lengths (e.g., quarter note, half note, etc.) that are employed in most music ciphers, Solfa Cipher uses relative metric placement.
 This type of tonal-metric cipher makes the encrypted melody both harder to break and more musically natural (i.e. similar to common-practice tonal melodies).
 To decrypt a cipher melody, the recipient needs to know in which musical key and with what rhythmic unit the original message was encrypted, as well as the clef sign and metric location of the first note.
 The cipher key could also be transmitted as a date by using Solfalogy, a method of associating each unique date with a tone and modal scale.
 To further confound interceptors, the transcribed sheet music could be written with a decoy clef, key signature, and time signature.
 The musical output, however, is a relatively normal, simple, singable tune in comparison to the disjunct, atonal melodies produced by fixed-pitch substitution ciphers.
+Solfa Cipher melodies have been featured by the bands 21 Pilots and The Smile and have been incorporated as a plot devices in fictional works.